bentsen/Test/sp1/README.md

 following questions.

 * What was positive and good about using TDD?

 * What was annoying or difficult?
+    It was hard to get used to writing the test before the actual code, and also a little annoying in the beginning.
 * What surprised you?

 * Did TDD help you write some tests you wouldn’t otherwise have thought of?